Chart Color Schemes

 Barkly hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-Barkly has a median age of 26, which is younger than both the Rest of NT figure of 31 and the national average of 38.
-The age profile shows that individuals aged 15-24 are particularly prominent at 19.2%, while those aged 45-54 make up only 8.4% of the population, which is smaller than in Rest of NT.
-This concentration of 15-24 year-olds is higher than the national figure of 12.5%.
-Between 2021 and present, the age group of 25 to 34 has grown from 18.8% to 19.6% of the population.
-Conversely, the 0 to 4 cohort has declined from 8.4% to 7.3%.
-By 2041, Barkly's age profile is projected to evolve significantly.
-The 25 to 34 age cohort is expected to increase by 117 people (23%), rising from 515 to 633.
-In contrast, population declines are projected for the 55 to 64 and 35 to 44 cohorts.
+Barkly's median age is 26, which is significantly lower than the Rest of NT figure of 31 and well below the national average of 38.
+The age profile shows that individuals aged 15-24 are particularly prominent at 19.2%, while those aged 45-54 comprise a smaller proportion at 8.4% compared to the Rest of NT.
+This concentration of 15-24 year-olds is notably higher than the national figure of 12.5%.
+Between 2021 and present, the population aged 25 to 34 has increased from 18.8% to 19.6%, while the 0 to 4 age group has declined from 8.4% to 7.3%.
+By 2041, demographic modeling suggests Barkly's age profile will change significantly.
+The 25 to 34 age cohort is projected to increase by 116 people (23%), rising from 516 to 633.
+Conversely, population declines are projected for the 55 to 64 and 35 to 44 age groups.